English Cocker Spaniel Health Issues

 English Cocker Spaniels are predisposed to several health conditions including ear infections, hip dysplasia, progressive retinal atrophy.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 26-34 lbs and lifespan of 12-14 yrs, the English Cocker Spaniel requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 26-34 lbs and lifespan of 12-14 yrs, the English Cocker Spaniel has specific care needs shaped by its genetics and build.
 Prospective English Cocker Spaniel owners should know that this medium sporting breed demands an informed approach to nutrition, exercise, and preventive health management.

 Genetic Screening